Here's Chapter 2 rewritten lol.

 "Dawn, that looks amazing on you!"
 May squealed.

 The blunette blushed, flattered.
-She observed herself in the mirror, and spun around in the knee-length light blue gown— that she just bought that day— she wore.
-She liked the feeling of wearing a dress, it made her feel…sort of, special.
-"Really?" she asked, facing May.
+She observed herself in the mirror and spun around in the light blue dress she was wearing.
+She liked the feeling of wearing a dress.
+It made her feel sort of special.
+She turned to look at May.
+"Really?" she asked.
 "You think so?"

-Rachel laughed, jumping into a sitting position upon the plushy mattress of Dawn's bed.
+Rachel laughed, jumping into a sitting position on the plushy mattress of Dawn's bed.
 "We know so."

-The three girls— Dawn, May, and Rachel— were in the midst of Dawn's bedroom.
-The afternoon sun shone through the huge glass windows of the room, so no light in the room was turned on, thanks to the enormous supply of the natural light.
-The yellow walls helped brighten the mood of the room as well, yet the mess of belongings scattered around did not.
-But hey, being a top co-ordinator didn't mean that you had to be a clean freak all the time.
+The three girls were in Dawn's bedroom.
+The afternoon sun shined through the room's huge glass windows, providing the girls an enormous supply of natural light.
+The yellow walls helped brighten the mood of the room as well, but the mess of Dawn's scatted belongings didn't.
+But hey, being a top coordinator doesn't mean that you have to be a clean freak all the time.

-The trio had just come back from the Jublife City Mall, which was just a five minute walk from the luxurious condo where Dawn lived.
-There at the mall, they had spent most of the Valentines' Day morning with each other.
-They spent many hours searching just for clothes and more clothes, and the result of their shopping spree was very small; Dawn was the only one out of the three girls who had gotten something, and it was just one measly dress.
+The trio had just come back from the Jublife City Mall, which was just a five-minute walk from the luxurious condo Dawn lived in.
+Dawn, May, and Rachel spent the past Valentine's Day with each other there, searching for clothes and more clothes…and the result of their shopping spree was very small.
+Dawn was the only one out of them who got something, and it was just the dress she was wearing.

-Now, that had gotten the blunette suspicious.
-Usually when they went shopping together, May and Rachel got at least five things for themselves…but this one and only time, they didn't.
-She had a strong urge to question them about it, and wanted to demand them if they were up to something, but she decided to put it off to the side for now.
+That got Dawn suspicious.
+On one of their usual shopping dates with each other, May and Rachel would get at least five things for themselves.
+But this one and only time, they didn't.
+She had a strong urge to question them if they were up to something, but she decided to put it off to the side for now.

-But then again, now was the perfect time to ask them about it.
+But then again, now was the perfect time to ask.

-"So, why did I need to buy this dress when I have…oh, I don't know, like about a hundred dresses in my closet right here?"
+"So…why did I need to buy this dress when I have, oh, I don't know, like about a hundred dresses in my closet?"
 Dawn asked them, crossing her arms.

-Both brunettes, who were sitting upon Dawn's queen-sized bed, immediately became panicked.
-She was on to them, and that wasn't a good thing.
-"Erm, all of those dresses in your closet are…um, contest dresses, right?"
-May stammered, unsure if what she was saying was actually true.
+Both brunettes immediately became panicked.
+She was on to them.
+"Uh, all of those dresses in your closet are…um, contest dresses, right?"
+May replied, unsure if what she was saying was actually true.

 "Well, most of them are," Rachel muttered.

 May elbowed her.
-"You don't have to be so literal," she said, so soft that only Rachel could hear.
-Rachel laughed at her comment.
+"You don't have to be so literal," she retorted, so soft that only Rachel could hear.
+Rachel laughed in response.

-"Yeah…and we forgot our wallets at home," May replied as well.
+"Yeah…and we forgot our wallets at home," May added.

-And plus, Dawn could see their wallets in plain view.
+Plus, Dawn could see their wallets in plain sight.

-"Oh really?
-Then how come I can see your wallet sticking out of your bag right over there," she said, pointing at the purse that laid upon May's lap, then at Rachel's black jean shorts, "…and Rachel's sticking out of her pocket?!"
+"Oh yeah?
+Then how come I can see your wallet sticking out of your bag right over there," she said, pointing at the purse on May's lap, then at Rachel's black shorts, "…and Rachel's sticking out of her pocket?!"

-The dark-haired girl sitting beside her glared at May with frustrated amethyst eyes.
-May just ruined their cover, and the plan; how could Rachel not be frustrated at her?
-"Real smooth," Rachel said to May in a flat, sarcastic tone, and then turned to Dawn.
-The expression on her cream face changed from an annoyed look to a worried one once she faced the blunette.
+The dark-haired girl glared at May with frustrated amethyst eyes.
+"Real smooth," Rachel said to her in a flat, sarcastic tone and then turned to Dawn.
+The expression on her cream face changed from an annoyed look to a worried one.

-May sighed, and rubbed the back of her head in frustration.
-"I guess it's the only thing we can do now," she breathed out, and then turned to Rachel.
-"This would've been so much better if she didn't know the whole time."
+May sighed and rubbed the back of her head in frustration.
+"I guess it's the only thing we can do now," she breathed out.
+She then turned to Rachel and muttered in an irritated manner, "This would've been so much better if she didn't know the whole time."

-"Well, if you hadn't said that thing about forgetting our wallets at home, we wouldn't be doing this!"
-Rachel said to May.
-Her tone made her sound angry and agonized, yet the smirk on her face left her in an 'I-told-you-so' expression.
+"Well, if you hadn't said that thing about forgetting our wallets at home, we wouldn't have to do this!"
+Rachel snapped at May.
+Her tone made her sound angry but the smirk on her face made her look like she was mocking the other brunette.
 "I told you to leave the excuses to me!"

-May stuck her tongue out at the girl; half annoyed, half embarrassed.
+May stuck her tongue out at the girl, half-annoyed and half-embarrassed.

-"Guys, can we just get back to telling me what the heck is going on?!"
-Dawn snapped at them, as if she were an angry little girl.
+"Guys, can we just get back to telling me what the heck is going on?"
+Dawn complained.

-Then, both of them softened down and straightened themselves up.
-Rachel then turned to look at Dawn, and began to start their confession.
-"Anyway, we told you to buy that dress…because we decided that, for once, you're gonna go out and do something special this Valentines' Day," she began, a grave expression on her face.
+They then both straightened themselves up.
+Rachel turned to Dawn and began the confession.
+"Anyway, we told you to buy that dress…because we decided that, for once, you're gonna go out and do something special this Valentine's Day," she explained, a soft look on her face.
 "You're not gonna be moping around your room this time."

-May gave her a weak smile, and placed her hand on Dawn's shoulder.
+May gave her a weak smile and placed a hand on her shoulder.